andrewdotg/ecosystemCondition/docs/functional_plant_indicators_wetland.md

 ## Uncertainties
-We can calculate a mean indicator value (after scaling) for every region (or any other delimited area of interest) as well as its corresponding standard error and standard deviation as a measure of spatial uncertainty for a geographical area.
+We can calculate a mean indicator value (after scaling) for every region (or any other delimited area of interest) as well as its corresponding standard error as a measure of spatial uncertainty for a geographical area.

 ## References